 Do I have to poke a hole in the tin to make char cloth?

 No – it is possible to make char cloth in a closed vessel.
-However, it’s a lot harder to tell when it is done cooking.
+However, it’s much harder to tell when it is done cooking.

-Also, if you are using an Altoids tin and don’t poke a hole in it, the pressure from the hot gasses will cause the lid to pop open.
-You could push the lid back down with a stick, but too much oxygen might have reached the cloth already.
+Also, if you use an Altoids tin and don’t poke a hole in it, the pressure from the hot gasses will cause the lid to open.
+You could push the lid down with a stick, but too much oxygen might have already reached the cloth.

 How should I store my char cloth?

 Keep your char cloth in an airtight tin.
 The reason for this is to prevent moisture from reaching it.
 Charred materials act like sponges and absorb water from the air, making them difficult to ignite.